intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <checklog_repiref>`]

+ * Check if your kernel was 'tainted' when the issue occurred, as the event that made the kernel set this flag might be causing the issue you face.

  * Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the `Linux Kernel Mailing List (LKML) <https://lore.kernel.org/lkml/>`_.
 If you find matching reports,